Le Shok: Biography

-Le Shok formed in 1997 (originally under the name the Shock) by Asshole Andrew (Treadwell) on guitar, Joey Juvenile (The Locust) on drums, and Hot Rod Todd on vocals.
-After hearing a rehearsal tape, Darryl Licht (Action League) joined the band on keyboards and Over the Counter Rusty (Treadwell) joined as bassist.
+Le Shok was formed in 1997 (originally under the name Shock) by Asshole Andrew (Treadwell) on guitar, Joey Juvenile (The Locust) on drums, and Hot Rod Todd on vocals.
+After hearing a rehearsal tape, Darryl Licht (Action League) joined the band on keyboards, and Over the Counter Rusty (Treadwell) joined as bassist.

 The band released four seven-inch records on various labels, and in 2000, Gold Standard Laboratories released the band's sole album, We Are Electrocution, and the band went on a nationwide tour of the United States.

 Shitty Shaan, who had filled in for Darryl Licht at shows he could not make, was eventually brought on full-time as a second guitarist.
 When Darryl left the band, Shaan switched to keyboards.
 Material recorded while the band was a six-piece found its way onto various vinyl releases.

-When Andrew subsequently left the band, Shaan took over guitar duties and John Fones of Tunigs was brought in on keyboards.
-Following their second U.S. tour, Fones departed and Darryl briefly rejoined the band before Shaan quit, signaling the demise of the band in early 2001.
+When Andrew subsequently left the band, Shaan took over guitar duties, and John Fones of Tunigs was brought in on keyboards.
+Following their second U.S. tour, Fones departed, and Darryl briefly rejoined the band before Shaan quit, signaling the demise of the band in early 2001.

 Following the band's break-up, members of Le Shok played in bands including Nazti Skinz, Neon King Kong, The Distraction, T-Cells, FM Bats, God's Iron Tooth, Sex Powers, Rats in the Louvre, and Dirty Girls.

 The band played several reunion shows in 2018.